bright/new-www/content/blog/guide-to-iot-in-healthcare.md

 <div className="image">![IoT in the healthcare market overview](/images/iot_healthcare_market_stats.png "IoT in the healthcare market overview")</div>

 ## Top challenges in developing IoT solutions in healthcare

+### Data security and privacy

+Before you craft your IoT network, you need to implement security protocols and ensure secure data storage & sharing.
+Using a cloud provider for data storage can speed up your process of adhering to HIPAA or GDPR.

+### Integration of devices’ SDKs

+Some software teams face the challenge of integrating various healthcare devices with distinct Software Development Kits (SDKs) into a cohesive system.
+As a system owner, you need to be aware that designing a unified system might take more time than you initially assumed.

+### Poor internet coverage

+Medical systems should not be solely dependent on an internet connection, particularly when developing IoT solutions for remote patient monitoring.
+Interruptions in the storage and sharing of data can have serious implications for patient health.

+A viable solution is an offline mode, allowing data to be stored locally and synchronized automatically once the connection is reestablished.
+Read our [guide to offline-first applications](/blog/offline-first-app-guide-for-startups-app-owners-case-studies/).